 “When we dare to lift our cup and let our friends know what is in it, they will be encouraged to lift their cups and share with us their own anxiously hidden secrets.
 The greatest healing often takes place when we no longer feel isolated by our shame and guilt….”

-We are told we should be helpful and serve; we do it because we know it is right and good to volunteer, and because we, our schools, our law enforcement (yep) require it.
-Or, we know we “should.”
+We are told we should be helpful and serve.
+We do it because we know it is right and good to volunteer, and because we, our schools, and our law enforcement (yep) require it.
+Or we just know we “should.”
 But why?
-Teachers and spiritual masters promise fulfillment, perspective, connection.
+Teachers and spiritual masters promise fulfillment, perspective, and connection.

-Serving others gets us outside of ourselves, away from our own recycled thoughts in the same way that meditation does.
-It also brings deeper connection to others, and within our own hearts.
+Serving others gets us outside of ourselves, away from our own recycled thoughts, in the same way that meditation does.
+It brings deeper connection to others and within our own hearts.
 Studies show the compassionate mechanisms and hormones in our brains grow with meditation.
-The more you meditate, the more heart centered you become.
+The more we meditate, the more heart-centered we become.
 Clinical trials show the same.
 One feeds the other.
-Read here about a study at Northeastern University correlating meditation and acts of compassion. https://cos.northeastern.edu/news/release-can-meditation-make-you-a-more-compassionate-person/
+Read here about a study at Northeastern University correlating meditation and acts of compassion.

-Author David Brooks writes of social character, and what he calls “the two mountains” in life.
+Author David Brooks writes of social character and what he calls “the two mountains” in our lives.
 The first mountain is success and material security.
-But when, (and if,) people reach that peak, they look out and say “is this it?”
-They want more.
-It is then that they begin their quest for a life of meaning and purpose, which Brooks says is ultimately found in commitment: to philosophy, faith, family, community.
-What follows is joy, which Brooks describes as a “byproduct experienced by people who are aiming for something else.
+If and when we reach that peak, we often look out and say “is this it?”
+We want more.
+It is then that we begin the quest for a life of meaning and purpose, which Brooks says is ultimately found in commitment: to philosophy, faith, family, community (the list goes on).
+Thus follows joy, which Brooks describes as a “byproduct experienced by people who are aiming for something else.
 But it comes.”

-It is not necessarily a linear journey, and you can work on both at the same time.
-Most of us must, so we must find ways to share that generosity of spirit and “go the extra mile” in our day jobs, or amidst our householder experiences.
+Life is not necessarily a linear journey, and we can “climb” both mountains at the same time.
+Most of us must, so we find ways to share that generosity of spirit and to “go the extra mile” in our day jobs or amidst our householder experiences.
 Proverbs 11:25 says,

-Below are a two perspective-shifting stories: One by Henri Nouwen who devoted much of his life to serving and living in community alongside those in need.
-The video, by Wayne Dyer is about a woman functioning on autopilot, who woke up and found compassion and connection during her day job.
+Below are two perspective-shifting stories: One by Henri Nouwen, who devoted much of his life to serving and living in community alongside those in need.
+The second, a video by Wayne Dyer about a woman who, once functioning on autopilot, woke up and found compassion and connection during her day job.

 ~ ~ ~